We envision a resilient world dependent on the thoughtful cultivation of plants

 Design Futurist Award Top Prize

 The designer(s) receiving the top prize Design Futurist Award will be showcased in a Pacific Horticulture feature article.
 The top prize winner may use the winning mark and award title on their promotional collateral.
-The top prize winner will also receive a gift package assembled by our generous sponsors, featuring products and services supporting resilient garden design and creation.
+The top prize winner will also receive a gift package assembled by our generous sponsors, featuring products or services supporting resilient garden design and creation.

 Design Futurist Award Honors

 The designer(s) receiving Design Futurist Award Honors will be included in a Pacific Horticulture feature article.
 Gardens receiving honors may use the winning mark and award title on their promotional collateral.
-The Award Honors winners will receive a gift package assembled by our generous sponsors, featuring products and services supporting resilient garden design and creation.
+The Award Honors winners will receive a gift package assembled by our generous sponsors, featuring products or services supporting resilient garden design and creation.

 APPLY